ryansukale/old-labs/README.md

 Labs
 ========
-Some of my random experiments in js and css
+Some tiny experiments in js and css

-Bundled Frameworks.
+Bundled Frameworks - taken from the bootcamp project.
 ------------------
 - jQuery
 - jQueryUI